callistix/vshmup/README.md

 * clone this repository
 * run the game as described [here](https://love2d.org/wiki/Getting_Started)

+## Playing

+* steer the ship with cursor left and right keys
+* shot with space key
+* don't die and play forever

 ## some notes

 ### calculate shot angle in radians